chiaratardioli/aws-restart-journey/Labs/Extra Labs/Lab03-CloudFormation.md

           Value: App Server
 ```

-After updating the template, I performed another stack update.
+After updating the template [final task1.yaml](./files/task1-final.yaml), I performed another stack update.
 The preview confirmed that only the EC2 instance would be added.

 ![EC2 preview changes](./images/EX-03-ec2-preview.png)

 Once the update completed, I verified that the EC2 instance was successfully created and listed among the stack resources.

 ![EC2 instance created](./images/EX-03-ec2-created.png)

 ## Task 4: Delete the Stack